Fighting For Injured Victims of Harmful Drugs

 Children are particularly vulnerable to Risperdal.
 When patients take medications, they expect to get better without fearing the risk of physical deformity.
 Pharmaceutical companies have the responsibility to make sure that the possible effects of their drugs are clearly communicated to the public, especially for drugs as popular as Johnson & Johnson’s Risperdal or Risperidone.
 At BPB, we understand that marketing drugs is a balance between responsibility and profitability.

 Unfortunately, many pharmaceutical companies will prioritize profitability without considering their responsibility to inform the public.
 Our firm believes in making these corporations accountable for their actions, which often cause harm and pain to the very people they intended to help.
-For over 30 years, our firm has been standing up to large corporations.
+For over 30 years, our firm has been standing up to large corporations responsible for dangerous drugs & medical devices.
 Schedule a free consultation with BPB today—call (888) 367-7160.

 Meet Our TrialAttorneysGet to Know Your Team